 President Huss invited Ms. Brooke Southard, Interim Director of Human Resources, to address the Senate.
 Ms. Southard reported a committee had been formed to review health insurance costs and strategies for managing the 24% renewal increase proposed by the health care provider.
 She stated there would now be an additional PPO option and an HSA option for employees, with salary tiers to determine the employee contribution for each option, and by doing so, the committee was able to bring the renewal increase down to 8.8%.
 Dr. Kellner indicated several faculty had questioned the established tiers, particularly the lack of a fourth tier for those with the highest salaries.
 Ms. Southard responded the tiers were a method to offset the expense for employees with the lowest salaries, and to avoid employees of all salary levels paying the \$104 difference in the existing PPO plan.
+She stated the committee had discussed the highest salary tier paying a premium as high as \$150, but the committee did not want one tier subsidizing the other tiers.
 Ms. Southard reported increasing life insurance coverage was possible, but because the university's contribution would remain static at \$9, all employees would absorb the additional expense, and there could be an adverse effect for employees with lower salaries.
 FACULTY PLAN OF WORK, ADS, AND EVALUATIONS Dr. Patton asked Dr. Abdelrahman about the emphasis on receiving external funding in recent faculty advertisements.
 Dr. Abdelrahman responded sustainable scholarship was important, especially for new faculty, and external funding was one way to ensure sustainability, as internal resources were limited.
 He stated this was typical verbiage for faculty advertisements, and did not make Arkansas Tech a research institution, but a teaching institution which valued sustainable scholarship programs.
 The senators discussed potential issues with evaluating faculty based on receiving external funding, and the lack of consideration for unfunded research and scholarship.
 President Huss recommended the senators propose language to include in faculty ads, and Dr. Abdelrahman agreed to work with them.
 FACULTY GRIEVANCE Dr. Walton reported he would bring this item for a vote at the December meeting.
 PROMOTION AND TENURE President Huss reported the Senate should review the latest draft of the promotion and tenure policy revisions, then once approved, send to the faculty at large for review.
 Motion by Mr. Futterer, seconded by Dr. Kellner, to establish a subcommittee to review the changes to the promotion and tenure policy to bring before the Senate for approval.
 Motion carried.
 Mr. Futterer, Dr. Kellner, Dr. Monty Smith and Dr. Rogers volunteered to serve.
 President Huss offered to participate as he was able.
 EVALUATION OF ADMINISTRATORS President Huss stated he would have a report for the December meeting.
 FINAL EXAM AND GRADE SCHEDULE Dr. Rogers distributed the results of the survey given to faculty on the final exam and grading period at the end of each term (Attachment H).
-Dr. Rogers stated he, Dr. Hunter, and Dr. Brant planned to meet with Dr. Abdelrahman, Ms. Tammy Weaver, and Ms. Pat Chronister to work on a solution and potentially move toward a policy.
-SECURITY CAMERAS Dr. Kellner reported he would circulate the draft policy on security cameras for feedback from the senators.
-SHARED GOVERNANCE President Huss reported he would send reminders on the shared governance webinar.
-He noted the professional development session in January would be dedicated to shared governance.
-OPEN FORUM There were no discussions in open forum.
+Dr. Rogers stated he, Dr. Hunter, and Dr. Brant planned to meet with Dr. Abdelrahman, Ms. Tammy Weaver, and Ms. Pat Chronister to work on a solution and potentially move toward a policy. grading period at the end of each term (Attachment H).
+Dr. Rogers stated he, Dr. Hunter, and Dr. Brant planned to meet with Dr. Abdelrahman, Ms. Tammy Weaver, and

-ANNOUNCEMENTS There were no announcements.

-ADJOURNMENT The meeting adjourned at 5:30 p.m.
+- OPEN FORUM There were no discussions in open forum. - ANNOUNCEMENTS There were no announcements. - ADJOURNMENT The meeting adjourned at 5:30 p.m.